-More and more people are now looking online to find love, but those who do need to be on their guard, as fraudsters are out in force and playing on people’s vulnerability as they try to meet a potential partner.
+More and more people are now looking online to find love.
+But those who do need to be on their guard, as fraudsters are out in force and preying on people’s vulnerability as they try to meet a potential partner.

 Romance scams take many different forms, but many involve singletons meeting people through internet dating sites and apps, as well as via social media, direct emails, and chatrooms.

 In many cases, conmen will set up an online dating profile and befriend a victim before convincing them to part with cash.

 Those posing as a prospective love interest can be very persuasive, and frequently manipulate their victims into believing they have established a strong emotional bond.